 - A. Following passage of this policy by the faculty members, the Provost will send a letter to each tenure track faculty member who has received three or more probationary contracts prior to May 15, 2008.
 The letter will inform these tenure-track faculty members that they have the choice to be evaluated relative to the procedure and criteria for promotion and tenure which were in place at the time of their most recently affected probationary contract or relative to the resolutions presented here.
-Each affected tenure-track faculty member will submit his or her choice to the Office of the Provost within six months of the passage of these resolutions.
-Tenure-track faculty members who have received two or fewer probationary contracts prior to May 15, 2008 will be evaluated relative to the resolutions presented here. - B. Faculty members who have been granted the rank of associate professor as of May 15, 2008 will follow procedures for promotion to full professor as explicated above.2 - C. The elimination of the provisional tenure year will be implemented with the first set of contracts distributed following the approval of these resolutions. - D. Work of the University Committee - 1.
-Elections for University Committee members will be conducted in Fall 2007.2 - 2.
+Each affected tenure-track faculty member will submit their choice to the Office of the Provost within six months of the passage of these resolutions.
+Tenure-track faculty members who have received two or fewer probationary contracts prior to May 15, 2008 will be evaluated relative to the resolutions presented here. - B. Faculty members who have been granted the rank of associate professor as of May 15, 2008 will follow procedures for promotion to full professor as explicated above. - C. The elimination of the provisional tenure year will be implemented with the first set of contracts distributed following the approval of these resolutions. - D. Work of the University Committee - 1.
+Elections for University Committee members will be conducted in Fall 2007. - 2.
 Each unit will submit its procedural policies for promotion and tenure to the Office of the Provost.
-Those materials should be submitted as early as January 1 and no later than April 1, 2008.2 - 3.
-The University Committee will review all promotion and tenure procedural by May 15, 2008.2
+Those materials should be submitted as early as January 1 and no later than April 1, 2008. - 3.
+The University Committee will review all promotion and tenure procedural by May 15, 2008. - E. Initial rotation of members - 1.
+Members to initially serve a three year term: Law, Libraries, Arts, Humanities (1), Natural Sciences (1) - 2.
+Members to initially serve a two year term: Social Sciences (1), Business (1), Education (1), Engineering (1), Humanities (2) - Members to initially serve a 1 year term: Natural Sciences (2), Social Sciences (2), Business (2), Education (2), Engineering (2)

-E. Initial rotation of members3
+School of Law includes the School of Law faculty and Law Library faculty.

-- 1. Members to initially serve a three year term: Law, Libraries, Arts, Humanities (1), Natural Sciences (1) - 2.
-Members to initially serve a two year term: Social Sciences (1), Business (1), Education (1), Engineering (1), Humanities (2) - 3.
-Members to initially serve a 1 year term: Natural Sciences (2), Social Sciences (2), Business (2), Education (2), Engineering (2) - 1 School of Law includes the School of Law faculty and Law Library faculty. - 2 Dates assume passage of the above resolutions by Fall 2007. - 3 Candidates with the highest number of votes in areas where two representatives are elected are designated by the number 1 in the rotations listed above.
+- Dates assume passage of the above resolutions by Fall 2007. - Candidates with the highest number of votes in areas where two representatives are elected are designated by the number 1 in the rotations listed above.
 Candidates with the next highest number of votes in those areas are designated by the number 2.